Discovery Kids (India)

-Discovery Kids is an Indian children's television channel owned by Warner Bros.
-Discovery Asia-Pacific, a division of Warner Bros.
-Discovery International, which is owned by Warner Bros.
-Discovery.
+Discovery Kids is an Indian cable and satellite television channel operated by Warner Bros.
+Discovery India.
 The channel launched on 7 August 2012.
+The channel primarily airs animated shows in Hindi, Telugu, Kannada, Malayalam, and Tamil.

 History

-Discovery Kids is the first channel in the kids' genre in India by Discovery Networks Asia Pacific launched on 7 August 2012.
+Discovery Kids is the first channel in the kids' genre in India by Discovery Networks Asia Pacific launched on 7 August 2012 in English, Hindi, and Tamil.
 Earlier it was the name of an Infotainment and edutainment kids programming block on Discovery Channel India which ran from 2001 to 2005.
-It is the eighth channel launched by Discovery India.
-The initial programming lineup consisted of a mix of animation and live action series under multiple genres such as adventure, mythology, nature, history and science.

 Discovery India announced plans to revamp the channel in 2018 with new IPs.
 The revamp began the same day Discovery Jeet launched by removing all existing shows, except for Mister Maker at night and airing ZeeQ's Bandbudh Aur Budbak the whole day.

-On 16 February 2018, the channel changed its logo to the current Latin American logo.
-To expand its reach in the South, Discovery Kids launched a Tamil-language audio track on 24 March 2018, and later a Telugu-language audio track on 1 April 2018.
+Later, the channel changed its logo to the current logo.
+To expand its reach in the South, a Tamil-language audio track was added again and later a Telugu-language audio track on 1 April 2018.